-For the year ended December 31, 2023, we utilized the following process to conduct our RCOI.
-We conducted an annual survey utilizing the CMRT to survey our supply chain for any Conflict Minerals necessary for production and manufacturing to identify the SOR facilities our suppliers use when manufacturing our products.
-Any suppliers that may use Conflict Minerals were identified, provided our Ethical Minerals Sourcing Policy and the latest version of the CMRT, and asked to complete and return the CMRT.
+For the year ended December 31, 2024, we utilized the following process to conduct our RCOI.
+We conducted an annual survey utilizing the CMRT to survey our supply chain for any Conflict Minerals necessary for production and manufacturing to identify the SOR facilities our suppliers use when manufacturing components used in our products.
+Any suppliers that may use Conflict Minerals were identified, provided our Ethical Minerals Sourcing Policy, Ethical Minerals Training Guide, and the latest version of the CMRT, and asked to complete and return the CMRT.
 Submitted supplier CMRTs were then reviewed for accuracy and completeness.
 Any areas of concern were identified to the supplier for more details and any amendments.
-The SOR facilities were then cross-checked with the RMI facilities database, which contains the current status of all facilities as active and conformant.
-For any facilities identified to not be active and conformant to RMAP, or another responsible mineral validation program, we attempted to contact the SOR facility directly to request that the country of origin be identified for the Conflict Minerals used in the manufacturing of our products.
+The SOR facilities were then cross-checked with the RMI facilities database and RMI RCOI data, which contains the status of all facilities as active and conformant and countries of origin.
+For any facilities identified to not be active and conformant to RMAP, or another responsible mineral validation program, we attempted to contact the SOR facility directly to request that the countries of origin be identified for the Conflict Minerals used in the manufacturing of components used in our products.
 As part of that outreach, we encouraged the contacted SOR facility to engage in the RMI's RMAP.
 We also encouraged our suppliers to contact the SOR facility to engage in the RMI's RMAP.
 All RCOI surveys and direct communications with SOR facilities were retained within our compliance database and reviewed.